IceWizard7/frostbyte-cpu/README.md

 ``add r3 r1 r2``

-will compute r3 = r1 + r2 (This could be counter-intuitive for some!), as  described in the Description column in the [ISA](https://docs.google.com/spreadsheets/d/1viN53t4hzh6zwSHijZFirdvYLe23ab2iistlOhTBxLI/edit?usp=sharing).
+will compute r3 = r1 + r2 (This could be counter-intuitive!), as  described in the Description column in the ISA.

 ### Labels